 SECONDARY MEASURE: Of inactive federal projects, the unexpended obligation balances as a percentage of annual federal apportionments.

 OBJECTIVE: Maintain unexpended obligation balances on inactive federal projects to less than two percent of annual federal apportionments.
-Inactive projects are defined as projects with:
+Inactive projects are defined as Federal Aid Projects that have had no financial activity over the past 12 months.